roseniv18/countries_api/README.md

 * React Unicons
 * For the API I used [restcountries](https://restcountries.com/#api-endpoints-v3-all)

-This was a challenging experience - my code is not perfect and these are some things I wish to improve in the future:
-- Error handling
-- Commenting my code more

 ## The challenge:
 Your challenge is integrating with the REST Countries API to pull country data and display it like in the designs.